Terms and Conditions of Use

 6. SLA / Service Level Agreement.

 6.1 Service Level.
-The "Service Obligation" means that the Service will be operational and available to Customer at least 99.9% of business hours (6:00 a.m. - 5:00 p.m.
-Pacific time zone) during any calendar month (subject to the provisions of this Article 6).
-If Provider does not meet the Service Obligation during any calendar month, Provider shall extend the Term (as defined in Section 12.1) in an amount equal to the period during which Provider did not meet the Service Obligation (the "Service Interruption"), plus an additional 5 days, without additional charge (collectively, the "Extension").
-The extension in the preceding sentence will apply only if Customer notifies Provider within 48 hours of such Service Interruption by email to "accounting at criteriacorp.com" (or to such other address as Provider may designate), with the email subject being "HireSelect Service Interruption."
-The additional 5 days will apply to no more than 1 Extension per calendar month.
+The "Service Obligation" means that the Service will be operational and available to Customer at least 99% of the period from 6:00 a.m. - 5:00 p.m. in the Pacific time zone ("Business Hours") during any calendar month (subject to the provisions of this Article 6).
+If Criteria does not meet the Service Obligation during any calendar month, Criteria shall extend the Term by a period equal to the duration of the failure to meet the Service Obligation (the "Service Interruption"), plus an additional 30 days, without additional charge (collectively, the "Extension").
+The Extension will apply only if Customer notifies Criteria within 48 hours of such Service Interruption by email to "accounting at criteriacorp.com" (or to such other address as Criteria may designate), with the email subject "HireSelect Service Interruption."
+The additional 30 days will apply to no more than 1 Extension per calendar month.

 7. Content & IP.

-7.1 Provider Content.
-Customer recognizes, acknowledges, and agrees that: (a) all tests, test items, and other content on the Service (other than Customer Data and TestMaker Content) is the property of Provider or its licensors and are protected by copyright, trademark, trade secret, and other intellectual property laws; and (b) Customer does not acquire any right, title, or interest in or to any such content.
+7.1 Content.
+Customer recognizes and agrees that: (a) all tests, test items, and other content on the Service (other than Customer Data and TestMaker Content) is the property of Criteria or its licensors and protected by copyright, trademark, trade secret, and other intellectual property laws; and (b) Customer does not acquire any right, title, or interest in or to any such content.
 Customer hereby authorizes Criteria to use TestMaker Content to provide the Service to Customer.

-7.4 Aggregate & Anonymized Data.
-Notwithstanding any terms to the contrary in this Agreement, Provider may use, reproduce, sell, publicize, or otherwise exploit Aggregate Data in any way, in its sole discretion. ("Aggregate Data" refers to Customer Data with the following removed: personally identifiable information and the names and addresses of Customer and any of its Users.)
+7.3 Aggregate & Anonymized Data.
+Notwithstanding any terms to the contrary in this Agreement, Criteria may use, reproduce, sell, publicize, or otherwise exploit in any way and in its sole discretion Customer Data with the following removed: PII and the names and addresses of Customer and its Users.

-7.5 Ownership of the Service.
-Provider retains all right, title, and interest in and to the Service, Test Response Data, and Optional Data, including, without limitation, all software used to provide the Service and all logos and trademarks reproduced through the Service (other than Customer's logos as applicable), and this Agreement does not grant Customer any intellectual property rights in or to the Service or any of its components.
+7.4 Ownership of the Service.
+Criteria retains all right, title, and interest in and to the Service, Test Response Data, and Optional Data, including, without limitation, all software used in the Service (other than Customer's logos as applicable).
+This Agreement does not grant Customer any intellectual property rights in or to the Service or any of its components.
 Without limiting the generality of the foregoing, this Agreement does not grant Customer a software or trademark license.

 8. Online Policies.